JoinColony/block-ingestor/README.md

 NOTE: The default password for local development is `test1234`

-The following env vars need to be set in the process environment for authentication to function correctly
+The following env vars need to be set in the process environment for authentication to function correctly, there is also a note of these in the `frontend/.env.example` file in the coinmachine repo

 ``` shell
 // This is found in the User pool overview of the cognito tab for the project